darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 When you take non-local means out of auto mode, the _adjust autoset parameters_ slider will be replaced by the following controls.
 You can use the auto-adjust slider to arrive at some initial settings then, when you switch to manual mode, the sliders will show the set of manual settings that are equivalent to that auto-adjust setting.
 You can then continue to fine-tune the manual settings using the initial auto setting as a starting point.

 patch size
-: Control the size of the patches being matched when deciding which pixels to average -- see [_denoise (non-local means)_](./denoise-non-local-means.md).
+: Control the size of the patches being matched when deciding which pixels to average -- see [_astrophoto denoise_](./astrophoto-denoise.md).
 Set this to higher values as the noise gets higher.
 Be aware that high values may smooth out small edges.
 The effect of this slider on processing time is minimal.

 search radius
 : Control how far away from a pixel the algorithm will try to find similar patches.
 Increasing the value can give better results for very noisy images when coarse grain noise is visible, but the processing time is hugely impacted by this parameter (the processing time is in the order of the square of this parameter).
 A lower value will make execution faster, a higher value will make it slower.
 It most cases it is better to use the scattering parameter, which has a similar effect but without the heavy processing cost.